 Tapetes de arena (sand murals)

 I spotted this large tapestry on the floor of a shopping centre while spending Dia de Muertos in Oaxaca.
-I learnt that tapetes de arena translates to sand rug/mat, and that these decorations are unique to the Oaxaca Day of the Dead celebrations; you’re unlikely to see them in other Mexican cities.
+I learnt that tapetes de arena translates to sand rug/mat, and are unique to the Oaxaca Day of the Dead celebrations; you’re unlikely to see them in other Mexican cities.
 They’re made with sand, flowers and dried beans.

 They’re another element of the festival influenced by Europeans, supposedly connected to the Bible phrase, ‘you are but dust and to dust you shall return’.
 Sand, dust… Potato, potatoe!